 Find out more about our Guizhou experiences with WildChina.

-Photos from Financial Times article, by Nancy Tan, a marketing associate of WildChina, and by Patti Waldmeir and her daughters.
+Photos from Financial Times article, by Nancy Tan, a former. marketing associate of WildChina, and by Patti Waldmeir and her daughters.